Chen Cuello

 This article has given you a peek into some of the major types of databases like relational, NoSQL, graph, document-oriented, and key-value stores.
 However, it’s important to bear in mind that this is just the tip of the iceberg.
 The world of databases is like a moving target, and new tech is popping up all the time.

 Ultimately, selecting the right database type is not a decision to be made lightly.
 It requires careful consideration of your data management needs, performance expectations, scalability requirements, and future growth plans.
-With the right database structure in place, you can set a solid foundation for your data-driven applications and empower your organization to thrive in an increasingly data-centric world.

 Minimize the firefighting.